 We hear sound in a similar way.
 In a quiet room we can here a fan or even a mosquito that is 3 meters (10 feet) away.
 In a loud kitchen, we can hear voices that are softer than the loud pots and pans.
 (Well, sometimes.)

 We certainly can’t hear that mosquito among the kitchen noises.
-And we can’t see a dark cat go by in the shadows if there are headlights making the the scene too bright.
+And we can’t see a dark cat go by in the shadows if there are headlights on the side of our vision.

 Usually this magic is a great thing.
 It is an automatic process that protects the eyes, yet lets us see through an incredible range of light in the right circumstances.